aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 It is in here that all services in the entire fabric or in other words all VRFs and VLANs are defined.
 This means that regardless where you want a given VRF or VLAN to exist you define its existence here, but you do not define ***where*** in the fabric it exists.
 That was done at the bottom of the inventory file previously described in the [Inventory](#inventory) section.

-Ansible AVD offers granular control of where Tenants and VLANs are configured using `tags` and `filter`.
+AVD offers granular control of where Tenants and VLANs are configured using `tags` and `filter`.
 Those areas are not covered in this basic example.

 A single tenant called `TENANT1` is specified.
 The first setting is the base number (`10000`) used to automatically generate the L2VNI numbers, `L2VNI = base number + VLAN-id`.
 For example, L2VNI for VLAN11 = 10000 + 11 = 10011.